Looking for the best beaches in Newcastle NSW? Fear not… we’ve visited 10 amazing Newcastle beaches featured in this list!

-I’ve spent a lot of time up in Newcastle, NSW so it’s about time I wrote a post about the best beaches in Newcastle within a 1 hour drive.
+We’ve spent a lot of time up in Newcastle, NSW and lived there for 6 months in 2019 with Steve’s family!
+It’s about time we wrote a post about the best beaches in Newcastle within a 1 hour drive so you can make the most of the spectacular beaches nearby!

 Bar beach is great for families as the water is a lot flatter but it sure is an incredible sight to walk along the Newcastle Memorial Walk which overlooks all three beaches.
 You’ll be wondering which is better, Bondi or Newcastle ocean walk!